Samwakelam/12_EMPLOYEE_TRACKER_SLW/README.md

 3. To run the application enter ``` > node index <Your password> ``` in your command line terminal.
 You will need to enter your password for your MySQL datatbase here to.

 4. I have named the application with a welcome to McDuck Enterprises.
 To change this to your own company name you will need to open index.js and in the top line of the mainMenu() function there is a console log with the welcome statement.
+There is also a thank you for leaving in the Exit option.
 Other than that, it’s all down to you to name and populate your departments and job roles.

 5. to Populate your database with McDuck Enterprises use the Seed.sql file in the database folder to set up the initial tables and insert the main employees.